sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 At this point you might be wondering what to do if you want to run a goodness-of-fit test but your null hypothesis is *not* that all categories are equally likely.
 For instance, let us suppose that someone had made the theoretical prediction that people should choose red cards 60\% of the time, and black cards 40\% of the time (I have no idea why you would predict that), but had no other preferences.
 If that were the case, the null hypothesis would be to expect 30\% of the choices to be hearts, 30\% to be diamonds, 20\% to be spades and 20\% to be clubs.
 In other words we would expect hearts and diamonds to appear 1.5 times more often than spades and clubs (the ratio 30\% : 20\% is the same as 1.5 : 1).
 This seems like a silly theory to me, and it is pretty easy to test this explicitly specified null hypothesis with the data in our jamovi analysis.
-In the analysis window (labelled ``Proportion Test (N Outcomes)`` in :numref:`fig-chisquared_analysis1` you can expand the options for ``Expected Proportions``.
+In the analysis window (labelled ``Proportion Test (N Outcomes)`` in :numref:`fig10-3` you can expand the options for ``Expected Proportions``.
 When you do this, there are options for entering different ratio values for the variable you have selected, in our case this is ``choice_1``.
-Change the ratio to reflect the new null hypothesis, as in :numref:`fig-chisquared_analysis2`, and see how the results change.
+Change the ratio to reflect the new null hypothesis, as in :numref:`fig10-4`, and see how the results change.

-The expected counts are now:
+The expected counts are now (and the χ² statistic is 4.74, *df* = 3, *p* = 0.192):

 +--------------------+---------------+----+----+----+----+
 |                    |               | ♣  | ♢  | ♡  | ♠  |